maho/yapm/README.md

 (rather dependency tracker, but `yapm` is way better name than `yapdt`)

-`yapipdt` is tool for installing packages from pypi, and storing installed things in `requirements/*.txt` files.
+`yapm` is tool for installing packages from pypi, and storing installed things in `requirements/*.txt` files.

 ## Why?